Definitions of Calculator’s Financial Terms

 Interest Rate – The annual interest rate for this personal loan.
 The interest is calculated for each period (every month, every two weeks, or weekly depending on the payment frequency you’ve chosen) on the remaining balance of the loan.

-Number of Payments – The number of times you’ll need to make a payment on this loan.
+Number of Payments – The number of times you’ll need to make loan payments on this loan.
+This could be a weekly or monthly payment, depending on what the amortization schedule determines.